Bonfire/bptf-bot-utilities/README.md

 # backpack.tf Bot Utilities

-This user script provides various TF2Autobot (and TF2-Automatic) utilities on [backpack.tf](https://backpack.tf/)
+This user script provides various TF2Autobot (and TF2-Automatic) utilities on [backpack.tf](https://backpack.tf/).

+If this script helped you out, feel free to become a [⭐Stargazer⭐](https://github.com/Bonfire/bptf-bot-utilities/stargazers)!

+If you have any suggestions or bug reports, please create an [Issue](https://github.com/Bonfire/bptf-bot-utilities/issues).

 ## Features